vseryakov/backendjs/README.md

         ./rc.backend build-node

-- once node.js is installed, make sure all required modules are installed, this is required because we did not install the backend via npm with all dependencies:
+- once node.js is installed, make sure all required modules are installed, this is required because we did not install the backend via npm with all dependencies, make sure this runs in the core backend directory:

         ./rc.backend npm-deps

-* now run the init command to prepare the environment, rc.backend will source .backendrc
+* now run the init command to prepare the environment, rc.backend will source .backendrc, this is required when the backend is used from the sources only

         ./rc.backend init-backend